junhochoi/nextop-service/README.md

 - Hyperlord is reachable only from AWS subnet
 - Overlords are established by the hyperlord.
 A NXT connection to the overlord is used to control the overlord (hyperlord reaches out)

 Edge Organization
 =================

 Currently the overload is the only edge.

-Eventually the overlord will manage multiple edges.
+Eventually the overlord will manage multiple edges across multiple clouds.
 The overlord collaborates with the edges using a simple protocol.

 - Move session.
 Seamlessly moves a session from one edge to another.
 The two edges communicate with each other to orchestrate the move.
 - Shutdown.
 Directs the edge to shutdown when its last session completes.